grubwieser/Datalake-training/README.md

 ## 3 - Create Dataproc Hub

 1) Create a Dataproc Hub instance
 Go to the Dataproc→Notebooks instances page in the Cloud Console.
-Enable the Notebooks API.

-2) Click NEW INSTANCE→Dataproc Hub [BETA]
+2) Click NEW INSTANCE → Dataproc Hub

 3) On the New notebook instance page, provide the following information: